 - Casebook, Environmental Regulation of Land Use (West 1990) (annual supplements).

 - Associate Editor, Yearbook of International Environmental Law (Oxford U. Press 1991- 1998).

 Book Revisions and Supplements

-- What Do Snowmobiles, Mercury Emissions, Greenhouse Gases, and Runoff Have in Common?: The Controversy over "Junk Science," 9 Chap.
-L. Rev. 365 (2006)
+- Symposium, What Do Snowmobiles, Mercury Emissions, Greenhouse Gases, and Runoff Have in Common?
+The Controversy over "Junk Science," 9 Chap.
+L. Rev. 365 (2006).

-- From Breard to Atkins to Malvo: Legal Incompentency and Human Rights Norms on the Fringes of the Death Penalty, 13 Wm. & Mary Bill Rts.
+- From Breard to Atkins to Malvo: Legal Incompetency and Human Rights Norms on the Fringes of the Death Penalty, 13 Wm. & Mary Bill of Rts.
 J. 363 (2004).